michaeluno/admin-page-framework/readme.txt

 = 3.8.20 =
 - Fixed the PHP error `Call to undefined method WP_Error::get_items()` in the Add-ons page when fetching feeds failed.
+- Fixed a bug with the `select2` custom field type that initialization failed for repeated fields.

 = 3.8.19 - 2019/02/24 =
 - Added checks to prevent unnecessary calls on `setUp()` in `admin-ajax.php`.